-Therefore there does not exist a $G$-equivariant embedding of $L\bp_1$ into a projectivized Banach/Fr\'echet space; otherwise the pull back of the hyperplane bundle is in $\pic^{G}$, and the space of its holomorphic sections is infinite dimensional, contradiction.
+Therefore there does not exist a $G$-equivariant holomorphic embedding of $L\bp_1$ into a projectivized Banach/Fr\'echet space, otherwise the pull back of the hyperplane section bundle would be in $\pic^{G}$, and its space of holomorphic sections would be infinite dimensional, a contradiction.

-We would like to point out the following difference between finite dimensions and infinite dimensions.
-The short exact sequence of sheaves

-on a (paracompact) complex manifold $N$ induces a long exact sequence of sheaf cohomology groups and $H^1(N,\co^{\ast}) \simeq \mathrm{Pic}(N)$.
-In finite dimensions, a map $H^{0,1}(N) \to \mathrm{Pic}(N)$ similar to the one in (\ref{seq}) follows from the Dolbeault isomorphism $H^{0,1}(N) \simeq H^1(N, \co)$.
-However, such an isomorphism in general fails on an infinite dimensional complex Banach manifold or even an open subset of a complex Banach space, see \cite{p2}; and it is in general unknown on loop spaces.

 This paper is organized as follows.
-In Section 2 we mainly recall some relevant facts about loop spaces and in particular, $L\bp_1$.
-In Section 3, we relate $\dg$ and $\picz$ through normalized additive and multiplicative \v{C}ech 1-cocycles with respect to a fixed open covering of $L\bp_1$, and prove Theorem \ref{main0}, followed by its immediate applications.
-Finally in Section 4, we study structures of $\pic^G$ and $\dg^G$, and prove Theorem \ref{main}; here some key objects introduced in \cite{lz} to understand $\dg$ take simpler forms and have alternative explanations when restricted to $\dg^G$.
+In Section \ref{pre} we mainly recall some relevant facts about loop spaces and in particular, $L\bp_1$.
+It was proved in \cite{lz} that $\dg$ is isomorphic to a space $\fH$ of normalized additive \v{C}ech 1-cocycles with respect to a fixed open covering of $L\bp_1$.
+In Section \ref{map} we first show that $\picz$ is isomorphic to a space $\fH^{\ast}$ of normalized multiplicative \v{C}ech 1-cocycles with respect to the same open covering, then we study the relation between $\fH$ and $\fH^{\ast}$ and prove Theorem \ref{main0}, followed by a couple of corollaries.
+At the end of this section, we briefly discuss the naturality and some special properties of the topology of $\dg$ and of $\pic$.
+Finally in Section \ref{fixed}, we study the structure of $\pic^G$ and of $\dg^G$ and prove Theorem \ref{main}.
+Here a few key objects introduced in \cite{lz} to understand $\dg$ take very special forms and have alternative explanations when restricted to $\dg^G$.

-The author would like to thank Professor L\'aszl\'o Lempert for his valuable comments on the manuscript that helped to improve the writing.
+The author would like to thank L. Lempert and the referee for their very helpful comments on the manuscript.